Hi friend and Welcome!

 - Recording/Sequencing program

 A great mic in just about every instance, and sounds incredible especially for the price!
-I couldn’t believe that type of sound came from a sub $100 mic after watching the video.
-May be a little bright at the top end, and some reviewers said theirs broke down after extended use (1-2 years).
-Overall it’s quite a steal at it’s price point.
+I couldn’t believe that type of sound came from a mic in this price range after watching the video.
+Maybe a little bright at the top end and some reviewers said theirs broke down after extended use (1-2 years).
+Overall it’s quite a steal at its price point.

 Type: Condenser pressure gradient mic with large 22 mm. diaphragm

 Polar Pattern: Cardioid.
 What is a cardioid capsule?

 Maximum SPL for 0.5% THD: 134dB

 Power Requirements: Phantom Power 48V +/-4V

 Size: 60mm x 154mm

 The MXL 770 is also a cardioid condenser mic that functions via phantom power and XLR cable.
 What is XLR?
 It is known for being a very versatile mic.
 It can handle vocal applications ranging from female, all the way down to rap.
 It also does well with instruments and can be used as a voice-over tool.